scantist-ossops/silverstripe-framework/docs/en/topics/security.md

 ## Casting user input

-When working with `$_GET`, `$_POST` or `Director::urlParams` variables, and you know your variable has to be of a certain type, like an integer, then it's essential to cast it as one. *Why?* To be sure that any processing of your given variable is done safely, with the assumption that it's an integer.
+When working with `$_GET`, `$_POST` or URL parameter variables, and you know your variable has to be of a certain type, like an integer, then it's essential to cast it as one. *Why?* To be sure that any processing of your given variable is done safely, with the assumption that it's an integer.

 To cast the variable as an integer, place `(int)` or `(integer)` before the variable.

-For example: a page with the URL paramaters *mysite.com/home/add/1* requires that ''Director::urlParams['ID']'' be an integer.
-We cast it by adding `(int)` - ''(int)Director::urlParams['ID']''.
-If a value other than an integer is passed, such as *mysite.com/home/add/dfsdfdsfd*, then it returns 0.
+For example: a page with the URL paramaters *mysite.com/home/add/1* requires that the ID parameter be aninteger.
+This can be casted to an int by doing `(int) $this->request->getParam('ID')`'.
+If a value other than an integer is passed, such as *mysite.com/home/add/non-integer-id*, then it returns 0.

 Below is an example with different ways you would use this casting technique: